Replicant IIReplicant II

 Artist Statement

-I explore the beauty of imperfection by rendering the present into a future noir lo-fi-industrial conception—drawn by the inspiration from the avant-garde, cyberpunk, dark electronic music and 1980s computer and VHS imagery.
+I explore the beauty of imperfection by rendering the present into a future noir, lo-fi industrial vision—drawing inspiration from the avant-garde, cyberpunk, dark electronic music, and the aesthetics of 1980s computer and VHS imagery.

-Furthermore, I aim for an unusual perspective in photographic composition of architecture, technology, urbanism and vast landscapes while restricting myself to my smartphone.
+I strive for an unconventional perspective in photographic compositions of architecture, technology, urbanism and vast landscapes, all while restricting myself to my smartphone.

 My post-processing focuses on glitch art: the practice of creating analogue or digital errors by manipulating electronic devices or corrupting digital data.
-I achieve these effects with Adobe Photoshop.
-Each image is manipulated individually in order to obtain a unique look, but at the same time to maintain its original character.
+I achieve these effects using Adobe Photoshop, with each image manipulated individually to create a unique look while preserving its original essence.

 Creating images of distortion—my work stands for a silent warning.